 For years, it’s been a Thanksgiving (and Christmas!) tradition that I make a Gratin Dauphinoise for the Chief Taste Tester over here at Meatified HQ.
 The first year I made it, he had no idea what it was.
 His eyes practically rolled back in his head at first taste and every subsequent year he’d beg me to make a bigger pan so there would be leftovers.
 Then, we went Paleo.
 And not only were potatoes out, but so was the cream.
 Uh oh.
 Thus came the inevitable request for a Paleo Sweet Potato Gratin.
 No pressure.

 So then I did some research and realized that heavy cream thickens because it has such a high fat content.
 Much higher, in fact, than coconut milk.
 So smartypants me thinks, “Easy!
 Add fats!”.
 This did – kind of – work.
 Aside from the fact that I added far too much coconut oil.
 While it was a pretty promising attempt, not only was it not thick or “creamy” enough, there was a really grody layer of sweet-potato-orange fat on the bottom of the dish.
 Not exactly appealing.
 So still no Paleo Sweet Potato Gratin.

 Then I recalled how pumpkin had helped me make an awesome paleo risotto not too long ago and I realized that would help round out the sauce and give more substance to the layers between the sweet potatoes.
 Genius!
-Now I just have to remind the Chief Taste Tester that he’s not getting this every weekend!
+Now I just have to remind the Chief Taste Tester that he’s not getting this Paleo Sweet Potato Gratin every weekend!

 Continue until all sweet potato and shallot slices are used up: this should make 4 layers of sweet potato (& 3 of shallots).
 Save the larger slices for the final layer.

 Preheat oven to 400F while you make the sauce.
-Add coconut butter to a saucepan over very low heat (mine was 1/10); when melted, add almond flour.
+Add the coconut butter to a saucepan over very low heat (mine was 1/10); when melted, add the almond flour.
 You’re basically making a paleo / starch free white sauce here.

-Add coconut milk in half cup increments, whisking each time to combine.
+Add the coconut milk in half cup increments, whisking each time to combine.
 There will be a few lumps which is fine!

 Now you should have something which looks like a thin cream sauce.
 Too thin, actually.